-- How does a Verifier pay an Issuer;
+- Verifier pay an Issuer;

-- How does a Holder pay an Issuer;
+- Holder pay an Issuer;

-- How does a Verifier pay a Holder;
+- Verifier pay a Holder; or

 FIAT versus TOKEN

-Our clients are the ones that face an uncut jungle and do one of two things – grab a machete to cut trail (Innovators*) or look for the narrow trails that other adventurous souls have already started to cut (Early Adopters*).
+Our clients are the ones that face an uncut jungle and do one of two things – grab a machete to cut trail (Innovators*) or look for the narrow pathways that other adventurous souls have already started to cut (Early Adopters*).
 Our clients are not looking for paved roads through well-known paths (majority and laggards).
-By the time those roads are in place the rest of the world is already using them.
+By the time those roads are in place, the rest of the world is already using them.

-|* If the Innovator/Early Adopter terms are unfamiliar check the Wikipedia page for Technology Adoption Life Cycle.
-Keep in mind that most folks that talk about the adoption life cycle usually start with “we need the Early Adopters”, when they likely mean they need the Innovators.|
+|* If the Innovator/Early Adopter terms are unfamiliar, check the Technology Adoption Life Cycle Wikipedia page.
+Remember that most folks talking about the adoption life cycle usually start with “we need the Early Adopters” when they likely mean they need the Innovators.|